aau-cns/ikf_lib/README.md

 Due to isolated filtering, the estimation results depends on the order measurements are processed at a certain timestamp, e.g. at t=5 we have three concurrent measurements: propagation, private, and a joint measurement.
 If the private is performed after the joint measurement, the estimation result is worse as compared to centralized estimator, as the correction obtained by the private measurement is not influencing the other participating filter instance.
 Delayed measurement handling cannot compensate the compulsury prioritization, if private measurements are more delayed than joint observations, by just redoing measurements after that event.
 Therefore, all measurements including those from that event need to be reprocessed.

+## TODO:

+* Support delayed updates between two prediction steps.
+* Redo-update avalanche after t0, by triggering all agents with interin joint measurements after t0 to redo their updates (currently all are redoing updates).

 ## Third party content: